I went from living to existing

 The many expensive treatments I tried

-After 3 years of attending Biomagnetism treatments religiously every week, sometimes twice a week I still wasn't recovering.
-I was chronically fatigued, had adrenal fatigue, pain so bad it was destroying my mental health, what little I had left of it, crippled with feelings of misery and depression and eventually had no choice but to face the fact that there was more to it all than just the physical and mental symptoms I could put a label or a name to.
+After 3 years of attending Biomagnetism treatments religiously every week, sometimes twice a week I still wasn't recovered.
+I was improved but still chronically unwell with symptoms still destroying my mental health, what little I had left of it.
+Crippled with feelings of misery and depression I eventually had no choice but to face the fact that there was more to it all than just the physical and mental symptoms I could put a label or a name to.
 I had to face the fact that emotionally I was being triggered and controlled and had turned those triggers and controls into physical manifestations of pain within every cell of my being; body mind and spirit.
 And it was this realisation that finally set me on my path to a full recovery, with the help of some lovely friends and therapists along the way.

 I wondered though, how do you get emotional energies out of the body?